ARTbio/GalaxyKickStart/docs/customizations.md

 Most settings should be editable without modifying the playbook directly, instead variables can be set in group_vars and host vars.

-The playbook comes with an example inventory file `hosts`.
+The playbook comes with an example inventory file `example_hosts`.
 ```
 [artimed]
 localhost ansible_ssh_user="root" ansible_ssh_private_key_file="~/.ssh/id_rsa"